BenGrg/telegram-bots/README.md

 # telegram-bots
-Telegram bot for crypto addicted degens / relax to
+Telegram bots for crypto addicted degens / relax to